Get Assistance

 • Special Interests: Origins and constructive strategies

-• Sensory Sensitivity.
-The National Committee try to gather information in relation to various workshops/webinars that may be happening around Australia but sometimes it is hard to keep up to date.
+The DSNSG Board try to gather information in relation to various workshops/webinars that may be happening around Australia but sometimes it is hard to keep up to date.
 Information from families is appreciated in regards to education sessions, seminars, and workshops that may be happening in your area.
 Please provide as much notice as possible to ensure that information can be sent to families with enough time to purchase tickets.
 Details can be sent to families via E-mail, along with information on how to book and pay for the workshop.

 For further information and advice as to how to undergo the Recognition of Special Needs through Defence Special Needs Support Group Inc please give the DSNSG National Office a call on 1800 037 674.